Semantic-Org/Semantic-UI-React/README.md

 ## Example Projects

-This is a listing of example projects and guides that will help you integrate Semantic-UI-React into your new or existing projects.
+This is a listing of example projects and guides that will help you integrate Semantic UI React into your new or existing projects.

 ### [semantic-ui-react-todos][100]
 This example modifies the well-known [react-redux Todo List][101] to use Semantic UI components.
 There is also a write-up on the process in the project README.